 How Are Digital Marketing Campaigns Different From Traditional Offline Campaigns?

-What makes digital marketing stand out from traditional advertising like magazine, newspaper, and TV adverts?
+What makes digital marketing stand out from traditional advertising like a magazine, newspaper, and TV adverts?
 There are many advantages that digital marketing has over traditional, but also a few downfalls.
-All in all though, digital marketing is quite versatile and has many applications.
+All in all, though, digital marketing is quite versatile and has many applications.

 Digital marketing campaigns encompass a number of different methods that you can use to build up your following and get your business noticed by as many people as possible.
 Some of the most common digital marketing channels include: